MichalOpoka/ecfr/cfr/title-36-Parks-Forests-Public-Property/chapter-XII-National-Archives-Records-Administration/subchapter-B-Records-Management/part-1234-Facility-Standards-Records-Storage-Facilities/subpart-B-Facility-Standards/section-1234.10.md

 ##### § 1234.10 What are the facility requirements for all records storage facilities? #####

-Link to an amendment published at 83 FR 13655, March 30, 2018.

 (a) The facility must be constructed with non-combustible materials and building elements, including walls, columns and floors.
 There are two exceptions to this requirement:

 (1) Roof elements may be constructed with combustible materials if installed in accordance with local building codes and if roof elements are protected by a properly installed, properly maintained wet-pipe automatic sprinkler system, as specified in NFPA 13 (incorporated by reference, see § 1234.3).

 (2) An agency may request a waiver of the requirement specified in paragraph (a) from NARA for an existing records storage facility with combustible building elements to continue to operate until October 1, 2009.
 In its request for a waiver, the agency must provide documentation that the facility has a fire suppression system specifically designed to mitigate this hazard and that the system meets the requirements of § 1234.12(s).
-Requests must be submitted to the Director, Space and Security Management Division (NAS), National Archives and Records Administration, 8601 Adelphi Road, College Park, MD 20740-6001, phone number (301) 837-1867.
+Submit waiver requests to NARA by mail at National Archives and Records Administration; Storage Coordination and Logistics (B-AD); 8601 Adelphi Road; College Park, MD 20740-6001.

 (b) A facility with two or more stories must be designed or reviewed by a licensed fire protection engineer and civil/structural engineer to avoid catastrophic failure of the structure due to an uncontrolled fire on one of the intermediate floor levels.
 For new buildings the seals on the construction drawings serve as proof of this review.
 For existing buildings, this requirement may be demonstrated by a professional letter of opinion under seal by a licensed fire protection engineer that the fire resistance of the separating floor(s) is/(are) at least four hours, and a professional letter of opinion under seal by a licensed civil/structural engineer that there are no obvious structural weaknesses that would indicate a high potential for structural catastrophic collapse under fire conditions.